18F/site-scanning/docs/INSTALL.md

-# Setup Spotlight
+# Setup site-scanning

-Spotlight is engineered to run on cloud.gov using CircleCI for CI/CD.
+site-scanning is engineered to run on cloud.gov using CircleCI for CI/CD.
 You can also run a local copy for local development.
 You should run these commands on a Mac OS X or Linux host which has tools such as cf, jq, curl, bash, etc on them.